ElSrJuez/avahi-hosts/README.md

 **avahi-hosts**

-A collection of Bash scripts to generate a static hosts file from the Avahi Browser.
-This solution is designed to integrate with Pi-hole for automating DNS resolution on your LAN, especially when you cannot rely on Pi-hole's integrated DHCP service.
+Automatically Generate hosts records from the LAN's Avahi Browser data.
+This solution is intended to integrate with Pi-hole for automating DNS resolution on your LAN, especially when you cannot rely on Pi-hole's integrated DHCP service.
 Pi-hole doesn't support Dynamic DNS Updates (RFC 2136), and this script bridges that gap by updating the `custom.list` file with local hostnames.
 <img src="https://github.com/ElSrJuez/avahi-hosts/blob/main/res/avahi-hosts-logo.png" alt="avahi-hosts-logo" width="25%">

 ---